Shopify A/B Testing: Smarter Experiments That Lift Conversions and User Experience

 7. Session Replays

-Challenges in Implementing A/B Testing on Shopify
+Challenges of A/B Testing on Shopify

 1. Limited Checkout Customization